Terms and Conditions

 Docklands Vic 3000

-A complaint form is also available at the Financial Ombudsman Service website.
+A complaint form is also available at the Australian Financial Complaints Authority website.
 If you require further information about any of these procedures please contact our office during business hours.

-In respect to complaints and disputes in relation to Insurance Policies or Policies arranged under Binding Authorities these have their own dispute resolution procedures which can be found in the appropriate Policy Wording or Product Disclosure Statement on our website under the applicable class of insurance.
+In respect to complaints and disputes in relation to Insurance Policies or Policies arranged under Binding Authorities these have their own dispute resolution procedures which can be found in the appropriate Policy Wording or Product Disclosure Statement:

 Your Duty of Disclosure